CQX96/CQX96-Linux/Documentation/networking/device_drivers/ethernet/intel/ixgb.rst

 Improving Performance
 =====================

-With the 10 Gigabit server adapters, the default Linux configuration will very likely limit the total available throughput artificially.
-There is a set of configuration changes that, when applied together, will increase the ability of Linux to transmit and receive data.
-The following enhancements were originally acquired from settings published at https://www.spec.org/web99/ for various submitted results using Linux.
+With the 10 Gigabit server adapters, the default CQX96 configuration will very likely limit the total available throughput artificially.
+There is a set of configuration changes that, when applied together, will increase the ability of CQX96 to transmit and receive data.
+The following enhancements were originally acquired from settings published at https://www.spec.org/web99/ for various submitted results using CQX96.

 NOTE:
   These changes are only suggestions, and serve as a starting point for